ruby-meetup-resources/rubywarrior_scoreboard/README.md

       "source_code": "class Player ... end",
       "time_bonus": 0
     }

+## scoreboard_rubywarrior gem
+Please use the scoreboard_rubywarrior gem in conjunction with this website.
+It will automatically post results to the endpoint you specify

 ### ENV variables

 * If the `HIDE_SOURCE` ENV variable is present, source code will be hidden